dariober/ASCIIGenome/docs/examples.rst

     seqRegex -iupac TATAWAA
     zo 8
     print seqRegex
-    seqRegex > matches.bed
+    print seqRegex > matches.bed
     save matches.png

 Explained: Find the gene ENSG00000168487, for clarity only show the "gene" feature (:code:`grep...`).
 Then search the motif TATAWAA interpreted as iupac notation; zoom out *x* times (e.g. 8 times) to see some matches in the sequence.

-The matches here are shown on screen with :code:`print seqRegex` and then saved to file with :code:`seqRegex > matches.bed`.
+The matches here are shown on screen with :code:`print seqRegex` and then saved to file with :code:`print seqRegex > matches.bed`.
 Finally save a picture as png, shown here:

 .. image:: screenshots/matches.png